dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/about-snowflake-native-app.md

 ## Architecure

-There are three tools connected to operate the Snowflake Native App for dbt:
+There are three tools connected to operate the dbt for Snowflake Native App:

 | Tool                               | Description |
 |------------------------------------|-------------|